The purpose of this article is to explain how to pick dividend stocks as part of your dividend stock investing strategy.

 - Handling the dividends your portfolio produces

 Today, we will focus on the first of those 3 areas: how to pick dividend stocks.
+Furthermore, to choose the best dividend stocks you must know how to analyze dividend stocks.
+The two concepts are closely related.

 Dividend Stock Screener